Marie-Antoinette Katoto: Senior

-Katoto made her senior team debut on 10 November 2018 in a 3–1 friendly win over Brazil.
-She came on as a substitute, replacing Delphine Cascarino at the 66th minute.
+Katoto made her senior team debut on 10 November 2018 in a 3–1 friendly win over Brazil by coming on as a 66th minute substitute for Delphine Cascarino.
 She scored her first international goal on 19 January 2019 in a 3–1 friendly win over the United States.
 In the run up to the match, France's coach Corinne Diacre had publicly criticised the attitude and application of Katoto.

 In May 2019, Diacre left Katoto out of the 23-player squad for the 2019 FIFA Women's World Cup, which was hosted by France.
 The decision caused widespread surprise as Katoto was the top scorer of French league previous season.
 Diacre however defended her decision by stating that: "It was a difficult choice, but I made it and I stand by it.
 It's certain that if we don’t win the World Cup, I will be reproached for it."
-Despite this, France were knocked out in quarter-finals by the United States, who went on to defend their title.
+France were eventually knocked out in quarter-finals by the United States, who went on to defend their title.

 On 17 September 2021, Katoto scored her first hat-trick for national team in a 10–0 win against Greece.
-During France's group stage match against Belgium at UEFA Women's Euro 2022, Katoto suffered a "serious" knee injury that ruled her out for the rest of the competition.
-On 24 February 2023 she announced she would no longer play for the national team after captain Wendie Renard said she would step down to save her mental health.
+In May 2022, she was named in France's squad for the UEFA Women's Euro 2022.
+During the group stage match against Belgium, she suffered a knee injury that ruled her out for the rest of the competition.

+On 24 February 2023, Katoto announced that she would no longer play for the national team after captain Wendie Renard said she would step down to save her mental health.
 Katoto said she wanted changes to be made to the way the team was managed.
+In March 2023, French Football Federation sacked Diacre and named Hervé Renard as the new head coach.
+Katoto returned to national team on 1 December 2023 by playing in a 3–0 win against Austria.
+She came on as a 46th minute substitute for Kadidiatou Diani and scored the team's third goal, thus helping France to reach the 2024 UEFA Women's Nations League Finals.

+In July 2024, Katoto was named in France's squad for the 2024 Olympics.
+In June 2025, she was named in the French squad for the UEFA Women's Euro 2025.

 Personal life

-Born in France, Katoto is of DR Congolese descent.
+Katoto was born in France to DR Congolese parents.

+Katoto has the same "adviser" as her former PSG teammates Kadidiatou Diani and Aminata Diallo, named César Mavacala.
+In February 2022, she caused controversy by supporting Diallo during a goal celebration in response to the Hamraoui case.
+In March 2023, Mavacala was charged with extortion by the French justice for his role in Katoto's contract negotiations with PSG.